tom-doerr/path_scripts/src/task_list.md

    - Status: Partially implemented
    - Notes: Need to enhance the dependency resolution and automatic status updates

+2. **Generate Output from Top of Terminal** - Ensure all output starts from the top of the terminal.
+   - Priority: HIGH
+   - Status: Implemented
+   - Notes: Using ANSI escape codes to position cursor at the top of the terminal

+3. **Fix System Info Display** - Ensure system information is properly displayed without errors.
+   - Priority: HIGH
+   - Status: Not started
+   - Notes: Need to handle cases where system info might be inaccessible

 ## Medium Priority Tasks

 1. **Allow Agent to Modify Its Own Plan** - Enable the agent to update its plan based on new information.